 Assessment and provision of communication aids including:

-- Brainfingers: a fitted headband connected to a computer system that converts electrical signals from the facial muscles, eye movements and brainwaves into speech
+- Brainfingers: a fitted headband connected to a computer system that converts electrical signals from the facial muscles, eye movements and brainwaves into computer control giving access to speech, communication and environmental control programmes.

 We are specialists in slow stream rehabilitation (level 2b).
 For inpatients this pathway runs for a longer period of time with less intensive therapeutic input allowing the individual to practise and consolidate newly acquired or relearned skills into their daily life and become as independent as they can.